wangerekaharun/CustomComposeReactions/README.md

 )
 ```

 From the code above, you add your `CustomReactionOptions` component passing in the `selectedMessage` and your `customReactionIcons'  in the ` `headerContent`.
-In addtion, you also pass you actions so that the SDK can  perform the message action.
-Running the app, you should have the srping animation on your reactions now.
+In addition, you also pass your actions so that the SDK can perform the message action.
+Running the app, you should have the spring animation on your reactions now.

 ![reaction sping animation](images/spring_animation.gif "Spring Aniamtions in Reactions.")

-Wow you can now see the amazing spins animations on your reactions!
+Wow!
+You can now see the fantastic spring animations on your reactions!
 See how easy it is to customize the components :-)

 Lastly, you'll look at the size animation on the reaction icon.
-This is how the `SelectedReactionsMenu` , a components that shows all user reactions for a message looks like:
+The `SelectedReactionsMenu` , a component that shows all user reactions to a message, looks like this:

 ```       kotlin
 SelectedReactionsMenu(